 According to the federal Centers for Disease Control and Prevention, as many as 610,000 Americans die of heart disease every year.
-For people in and around Simi Valley and Thousand Oaks, California who are living with heart disease, Dr. Shahrzad Shareghi at Cardiovascular Care Center is a valued resource.
+For people in and around Simi Valley, California who are living with heart disease, Dr. Shahrzad Shareghi at Cardiovascular Care Center is a valued resource.
 Her experience and skill, combined with a commitment to individualized care, is part of why so many men and women wouldn’t consider entrusting anyone else with their cardiovascular care.
 If you’re ready to make your heart health a priority, schedule an appointment today by calling the office or using the simple online scheduling tool.

 Heart disease, the most common among several types of cardiovascular disease, affects the blood vessels of your heart.
 There’s no “cure” for heart disease, so once your blood vessels are weakened, they’ll remain compromised.

 If you have heart disease, you also have an elevated risk of heart attack.
 A heart attack sets in when a blood clot interferes with the normal flow of blood to your heart.
 If no blood gets to your heart at all, some of the muscle tissue in your heart begins to die.